Ask Me Anything

 v0For generating quick UI prototypes or landing page mockups using text prompts and scribbled wireframes.

-Claude CodeFor more complex tasks, Claude code with Opus 4 has completely replaced my use of Cursor's coding agent.
-Usage limits are much higher and results seem to be betters so far.
+Claude CodeFor more complex tasks, Claude code with Opus 4.1 has completely replaced my use of Cursor's coding agent.
+Usage limits are much higher and results seem to be better so far.
+Sonnet 4 is excellent for implementation, especially for smaller, well-scoped, but annoying tasks.

 Feel free to use this list as a starting point, but please experiment and discover what works best for you!